dnd 5e warlock handboo

 Proficiencies: Light armor and simple weapons are fine since you definitely won’t use weapons, but the skill list is frustrating.
 You get two skills and access to a couple of Face skills, but most of your non-Face skills are Intelligence-based.

 Otherworldly Patron: Warlock subclasses are briefly summarized below.
-See my Warlock Subclasses Breakdown for help selecting your subclass.
+See our Warlock Subclasses Breakdown for help selecting your subclass.

 • The Archfey: Fey are tricky, unpredictable creatures, and warlocks who swear pacts to The Archfey gain spells and abilities to confuse, surprise, and charm other creatures.